brmson/yodaqa/doc/HIGHLEVEL.md

 Each CAS has a CASId feature uniquely describing its origin.

+Some CASes are carried over to other CASes by the means of generating a separate view.

 ## Question Reader

 The initial, IO phase is a collection reader that acquires question(s),